A Bible Study by Jack Kelley

 I am the gate; whoever enters through me will be saved.
 He will come in and go out, and find pasture.
 (John 10:9)

-This is a reference to the Kingdom and recalls the words of the 23rd Psalm, “He makes me lie down in green pasture.”
-Salvation is found through Jesus, He is the gate to the Kingdom.
+This is a reference to the Kingdom and recalls the words of Psalm 23:2, “He makes me lie down in green pasture.”
+Salvation is found through Jesus, He is the gate to the Kingdom, and no one can enter except through Him (John 3:3, John 14:6).
 Having entered through Him we will have the freedom to come and go as we please, dwelling in a state of peace in the midst of plenty.
-Surely goodness and mercy will follow us all the days of our life, and we will dwell in the house of the Lord forever.
+Surely goodness and mercy will follow us all the days of our life, and we will dwell in the house of the Lord forever (Psalm 23:6).

 4. The Good Shepherd